Zaven Kouyoumdjian: Career

 Following Beirut blast in 2020, Zaven hosted the morning show of Lebanon’s leading Sawt Kl Lebnan Radio station.
 The show continues to voice its listeners’ agonies and concerns in the midst of the county’s ongoing economic and political crisis.

 In 2021, Zaven hosted Nafas Jdeed (New Spirit), an online political talk show that gives emerging and young political activists an independent and friendly platform.
 The show is initiated and produced by DRI – a berlin based international NGO.

 In November 2021, Zaven joined The Munathara Initiative as the host for their Lebanese version of Townhall, a debate talkshow that brings together key national broadcasters to commit to public interest journalism.
 The show aims to promote constructive public discourse across the Arabic-speaking region.

+In 2022, Zaven hosted Assaha (The Square), an online political show produced by Spectrum Politix in collaboration with the Samir Kassir Foundation.

+In 2023, he hosted Munathara initiative’s weekly debate show Sho Awlak (What's Your Say).
+The one of a kind multi-channel show gave voice to youth and promoted debate culture in Lebanon.
+Same year, Zaven launched 3ed Lal 3ashra show (Count To Ten) on his YouTube Channel zavenonline in collaboration with GIZ.

+In 2024, Zaven hosted GEN Z talk show on Halalondon satellite channel, and 100/100 The Final Grade podcast on the occasion of LAU's centennial.

+Back to mainstream media.
+Zaven signs with AlJadeed TV in 2025 to host a weekly social talk show.
+Inspired by his famous Sire Wenfatahit, Sire Wkamalit kicked off on Friday January 17, 2025.